brugr9/Heartbeat51/README.md

 #### 3.1.1.
 Heartbeat Standby

-With event `OnConnect` the topic is subscribed and event `HeartbeatStandby` is called, which starts a visual feedback (see figure 3.3.): The `RotatingMovement` is activated and the `TextRenderVisibilityTimer` is started `looping` within `0.5` seconds calling event `TextRenderBlink` which switches the `TextRender` visibility on and off by a `FlipFlop`.
+With event `OnConnect` the topic is subscribed and event `HeartbeatStandby` is called, which starts a visual feedback (see Figure 3.3.): The `RotatingMovement` is activated and the `TextRenderVisibilityTimer` is started `looping` within `0.5` seconds calling event `TextRenderBlink` which switches the `TextRender` visibility on and off by a `FlipFlop`.

-As result the Mesh Component `HeartMesh` rotates and the TextRenderActor `TextRender` is blinking (see figures 3.4.1. and 3.4.2.).
+As result the Mesh Component `HeartMesh` rotates and the TextRenderActor `TextRender` is blinking (see Figures 3.4.1. and 3.4.2.).

 ![Blueprint BP_PSL_Demo, Event Graph Section 'Heartbeat Standby'](Docs/UEProjectHeartbeat-BP_PSL_Demo_HeartbeatStandby.png) *Figure 3.3.: Blueprint BP_PSL_Demo, Event Graph Section 'Heartbeat Standby'*